R Excel Tutorial: How to Read and Write xlsx files in R

 • Save

-Now if we want to read all the existing sheets in an Excel document we create a variable, called sheet_names.
+If we want to read all the existing sheets in an Excel document, we create a variable called sheet_names.

 sheet_names <- excel_sheets(path = xlsx_data)